MCA Early Education is a Christ-centered, play-based program designed to foster growth for the whole child.

-We emphasize the process of learning and discovery over the product.
-Research proves that through play, children acquire the foundations for reading, writing, and logical thinking.
-Our goal is to support children in their active explorations and instill confidence in them as independent and inquisitive learners.
+We emphasize the process of learning and discovery over the result.
+Research proves how through play, children acquire the foundations for reading, writing, and logical thinking.
+We support children in their active explorations and instill confidence in them as independent and inquisitive learners.
 We provide a safe environment, rich in developmentally-appropriate materials and experiences, where we invite children to explore and take risks.

-MCA teachers incorporate holistic learning activities and measure growth across every domain (spiritual, emotional, physical, social and intellectual).
-Assessment includes quarterly reports as well as a student portfolio, which displays the individual developmental process of a child through work samples, teacher observations, and photographs.
+MCA teachers incorporate holistic learning activities and measure growth across every domain (spiritual, emotional, physical, social, and intellectual).
+Assessments include quarterly narratives as well as standard based check-ins, and a student portfolio which displays the individual developmental process of a child through work samples, teacher observations, and photographs.